meldridge/meldridge.github.io/posts/_posts/2018-08-22-Security-is-always-a-trade-off.md

 layout: post
 title: Security is always a Trade-off
 image: "/images/security-trade-off.png"
 excerpt: Everything we do in the security industry is a trade-off between convenience and security.
-The real skill is knowing which trade-offs to make, and when, in order to meet the design requirements of whatever you are building.
 ---

 # Security is always a Trade-off